AnthonyCxx/Notes-and-Writeups/C#/Object-oriented Programming/Interfaces.md

 Essentially, an interface is a contract that states that any class that inherits from it must implement all of the members of the interface.
 However, it does not specify how.
 Per convention, the name of an interface should *always* begin with an 'I' (just like private fields should always start with an underscore).
 Below is an example of how to use interfaces in a project.
-Since this is a small example it didn't matter too much, but in real practice `.Play()` and `.Pause()` wouldn't be a part of an interface like `IPlayable`, but instead would be a part of another class under the *Media* namespace like *MediaPlayer*.
+Since this is a small example it didn't matter too much, but in real practice `.Play()` and `.Pause()` wouldn't be a part of an interface like `IPlayable`, but instead would be a part of another class under the *Media* namespace like *MediaPlayer*, which would take any `IPlayable` object.

 # Full Example of How to Use Interfaces